Please email Permits@wallawallawa.gov

 5. Environment.
 The environment will be impacted in multiple ways.
 The topography map shows the elevation to be aprox.
 70 feet from the top of the hill down to the swale which leads to Table Rock as seen from Langdon Rd.
 Due to the depth of the swales on the property, a great amount of grading will have to occur, including bringing in substantial amounts of soil.
 Runoff from this development will reach Russell Creek and the environmental impact will be great with oils/chemicals from cars and chemicals used on lawns.
 Contaminates at that level may leach to well water levels which the majority in the County rely on for drinking water and irrigation.

-After review of the Better Business Bureau for 2 people moving into a tight space with only three outlets to the surrounding two lane roads, children living there will need to be bussed to a school due to the distance, or driven by parents creating further traffic patterns at school arrival/departure times.
+After review of the Better Business Bureau for 2 people moving into a tight space with only four outlets to the surrounding two lane roads, children living there will need to be bussed to a school due to the distance, or driven by parents creating further traffic patterns at school arrival/departure times.
 Prospect Point Elementary, the nearest Elementary school is currently at capacity with no other rooms to convert to teaching.

 6. Reserve fund.
 No mention of a reserve is made for the infrastructure costs and the loss of environment and protection of the environment.
 The developer should bear the costs associated with the necessary infrastructure improvements that will be directly caused by their development.
 For the size of the proposed development, more improvements than simple sidewalks, curbs, water, and sewer are necessary to be paid for by the developer and seller of the land.
 A reserve should be a paramount inclusion in this development and is absent at this time.
 If the developer and seller of the raw land are to profit they should be responsible for bearing these costs.

 8. Strategy.
 The City of Walla Walla has offered this type of development as a factor in resolving their affordable housing and homelessness problem.
 57% of homes owned in Walla Walla are non-owner occupied.
 This will continue with the development as there are no laws to control the prices of the homes and multi-family units to be constructed and anyone can purchase the properties which can and does include individuals and groups from other states which can purchase and lease these homes for the prices they ask.
 This would not alleviate homelessness or offer affordable housing.
+Trickle down effect is not legitimate.

 Options: The City of Walla Walla could make this development match the existing Table Rock development with differentiated, well made houses and larger lots.
 The City could offer several other land areas along with and including this development such as Tausick Way and Dell Avenue which are closer to the established infrastructures needed to support this dense type of community.
 Putting all housing within one setting is impractical and unsafe.